What Are The Best Credit Card Rewards Programs?

 College Fund Rewards

 Another favorite rewards program of mine is the one by Upromise.
-If you want to save (or are already saving) for your kids’ college education through a 529 savings program, the Bank of America Upromise card (it used to be offered through Citi) allows you to earn dollars which are then directly applied to your 529 account.
+If you want to save (or are already saving) for your kids’ college education through a 529 savings program, the Bank of America Upromise World card (it used to be offered through Citi) allows you to earn dollars which are then directly applied to your 529 account.

 Final Thoughts